syh7/DnDwiki/src/main/resources/raw/inquisitors/arc 2/session 6 - woodcutting competition.md

 + festival is about their legend "Some will rise, others will fall"
 + Walk to the keep to get Miranda, Tommy + Annika and Beetlefeet safe and discuss with the NG
-+ Tell the NG about Idris, the camp and the stuff, not about the dagger and mirror
++ Tell the NG about Idrisse, the camp and the stuff, not about the dagger and mirror

 - Introduce Miranda / Tommy / Annika

 > "Maybe you can be saved" - Sylraen over Baariq

 + 2 sets of goals
-    1. Save Idris
+    1. Save Idrisse
        Save refugees
        Save their stuff
     2. Build up the keep